Molecular gas scaling relations for local star-forming galaxies in the low-$M_*$ regime: Gas scaling relations

-Fig.~\ref{fig:tdep} shows $\tmol$ plotted vs stellar mass for our star-forming sample.
+Figure~\ref{fig:tdep} shows $\tmol$ plotted against stellar mass for our star-forming sample.
 Unlike $\fmol$, $\tmol$ shows some residual dependence on stellar mass despite being an intensive galaxy property.
-While this correlation is weaker than the $M_*$ vs $\mmol$ and $\sfr$ vs $\mmol$ relations (see Table~\ref{tab:fit_params}), there is a clear positive slope.
-This is corroborated by the Kaplan-Meier estimated medians, whose 95\% uncertainty intervals overlap with the confidence band of the best-fit relation for all but one of our mass bins.
-Such a mass scaling indicates that higher mass galaxies consume their molecular gas reservoir through star formation less rapidly than their low-mass counterparts, despite their similar $\fmol$ values.
+While this correlation is much weaker than the $\mmol$ vs. $M_*$ and $\mmol$ vs. $\sfr$ relations (see Table~\ref{tab:fit_params}), {\bx its best-fit slope is non-zero at the 3$\sigma$ level.} This is corroborated by the Kaplan-Meier estimated medians {\bx and 25-75 percentile intervals, which overlap with the fit to the unbinned data at all masses.} Such a mass scaling indicates that higher mass galaxies consume their molecular gas reservoir through star formation less rapidly than their low-mass counterparts, despite their similar $\fmol$ values.
 There seems to be no clear consensus in the literature concerning a possible correlation between molecular gas depletion time and stellar mass.
 Some authors report a mild dependence of $\tmol$ on stellar mass in the mass range we investigate here \citep{boselliColdGasProperties2014, saintongeXCOLDGASSComplete2017, huntScalingRelationsBaryonic2020}, while others see no statistically significant correlation \citep{accursoDerivingMultivariateACO2017}.
 A possible explanation for the dependence of $\tmol$ on stellar mass are properties of molecular clouds being affected by global galaxy properties \citep{sunMolecularGasProperties2020,rosolowskyGiantMolecularCloud2021} resulting in galaxies following different Kennicutt-Schmidt relations \citep{ellisonALMaQUESTSurveyNonuniversality2021}.
 In particular the increased presence of stellar bulges in high mass galaxies has been linked to higher depletion times \citep{saintongeCOLDGASSIRAM2011, davisATLAS3DProjectXXVIII2014} and it has been suggested that their gravitational potential could stabilize the gas disk against fragmentation and collapse into star-forming clumps \citep{martigMORPHOLOGICALQUENCHINGSTAR2009}.
 This could explain how specific star formation rate decreases with increasing stellar mass, despite the flat molecular gas fraction we find here.